-You are going to bake these at 375 degrees F. for approximately 30 – 40 minutes.
-Personally for my oven I have found 36 minutes works the best.
+You are going to bake these at 375 degrees F. for approximately 30 – 50 minutes.
+Personally for my oven I have found 45 minutes works the best.
 You do not want them getting dark brown, more of a nice crunchy golden brown.
-Here is a photo where I have have placed to cooked Taralli side by side, the cookie on the right was baked to a perfect golden brown.
-That is the color you are going for.
-The dark brown on the left was over cooked, that is a dark brown you don’t want.
-The golden brown on the right was cooked for about 36 minutes and the too dark brown cookie on the left baked for 38 minutes.
-Only a 2 minute difference, so you have to watch these cookies closely after 30 minutes.
 During the baking, I switch the baking sheets at the 20 minute mark, changing racks and rotating sheets.
-Once the cooking are done, you drop them right into a brown paper bag to cool off.
+Once the cooking is done, I put them on a cookie cooling rack to cool and then place them in a paper bag.
 This is when you should pour a glass of red wine and enjoy you first Taralli.
 Well, I already had some wine during the shaping… Anyway, they are good with red wine!
 For this recipe I usually end up balking with two cookie sheets twice and one more time with one cookie sheet.
 So five cookie sheets worth of Taralli total.

 Great Job!
 You did it!
 Your now an Italian Grandmother!
 Congratulations!

 I made a quick video showing some of the steps of how I make Taralli.
 Enjoy.